RaspAP/raspap-docs/docs/manual.md

 ```

-Create the OpenVPN auth control scripts, setting ownership and permissions with the following:
+Copy the OpenVPN auth control script to its destination, setting ownership and permissions with the following:

 ```
 sudo mkdir /etc/raspap/openvpn/